4 min read

 1. Investigate your mistake

 No one wants to relive their mistakes but doing so is important, especially if you want to uncover how to stop making the same mistakes.
-As this report notes, human errors and mistakes are most commonly influenced by environmental factors (physical, organizational, personal), intrinsic errors (selection of individuals, training, experience), and stress factors (personal and circumstantial).
+A one report shows that human errors and mistakes are most commonly influenced by environmental factors (physical, organizational, personal), intrinsic errors (selection of individuals, training, experience), and stress factors (personal and circumstantial).
 So, as you investigate mistakes, ask yourself the following questions.
 It will not only encourage you to look at the mistake from every angle but also allow you to identify commonalities that you can fix.

 • Where were you working at the time?
 Did your workspace allow you to focus?